arshx86/RazerRPC/README.md

 # RazerRPC
-Show your Razer gears on discord!
+Display your Razer equipments in your Discord!